Does Cranberry Juice Help You To Clean Marijuana Out Of Your System and Pass a Drug Test?

 Most of the newest research reports including this 2013 post in the Journal for Analytical Toxicology show that zinc has zero effect on drug test results when ingested.
 This study notes that when ingested, there isn’t enough of this supplement in the urine sample to be able to interfere with the results.

 It states that zinc can only interfere with results only if it is used as an adulterant (that is, added directly into the urine).

 There is a catch to this though.
-Contrary to what previous studies suggested, the latest research including this PubMed paper of 2013 state that there are novel spot tests that have been developed to detect the availability of zinc in urine.
+Contrary to what previous studies suggested, the latest research including this PubMed paper of 2013 state that there are new spot tests that have been developed to detect the availability of zinc in the urine.

 Luckily, most laboratories rarely use spot tests to detect the addition of zinc in urine samples.
 Thus, there’s still a high chance of compromising drug detection by using zinc as an adulterant.

 This is yet another popular reason that most people give to support their claim of cranberry juice’s ability to help pass a drug test.

 About flushing metabolites from the body, the layperson believes that niacin promotes the breakdown of fat.

 This isn’t true.
 As I have explained in my other article on the use of Niacin to pass a drug test, while niacin is involved in the catabolism of dietary fat, it only converts fat into energy but does not speed up your Basal Metabolic Rate (BMR).